Lavedonio/Alexandria/docs/gcloudstorage_tools.md

 # Module Contents
 ## GCloudStorageTool
 This class handle most of the interaction needed with Google Cloud Storage, so the base code becomes more readable and straightforward.

 ### \_\_init\_\_(self, gs_path=None, bucket=None, subfolder="", filename=None, authenticate=True)
-Takes a either gs_path or bucket name (and if necessary also subfolder name and file name) as parameters to set the current working directory.
+Takes a either _gs_path_ or _bucket_ name (and if necessary also _subfolder_ name and _file name_) as parameters to set the current working directory.
 It also opens a connection with Google Cloud Storage.

-When setting by the gs_path, it will consider that a filename was given if the path doesn't end with a slash, i.e. `/`.
+When setting by the _gs_path_, it will consider that a filename was given if the path doesn't end with a slash, i.e. `/`.
 If it does, it will consider that the path only has bucket and subfolder arguments.
 In this implementation, a subfolder **always** end with a slash (`/`).

 The paradigm of this class is that all the operations are done in the current working directory, so it is important to set the right path (you can reset it later, but still).